csswizardry/csswizardry.github.com/_posts/2025-02-10-html-is-not-a-programming-language.md

 title: "HTML Is Not a Programming Language…"
 date: 2025-02-10 18:09:04
 categories: Web Development
 meta: "Is HTML a programming language?
-In this short post, I explore why HTML is powerful, fundamental, and essential—but not a programming language.
-Discover why semantics matter less than practical value and why HTML deserves more respect."
+In this short post, I explore why HTML is powerful, fundamental, and essential—but not a programming language."
 toc: false
 ---